Skip to main content

 "Environmental law is a body of law composed of state, federal, and international statutes and regulations intended to protect the environment from pollution, misuse, overuse, and other damage.
 Environmental laws both regulate activities and give individuals and groups the right to bring legal actions to enforce its protections or remedy environmental harms."

-The new featured titles are located at the Legal Information Center in the New Books Area.
+The featured titles are located at the Legal Information Center.

 Publication Date: 2016-10-28

 The Elgar Encyclopedia of Environmental Law- Decision Making in Environmental Law is a landmark reference work, providing definitive and comprehensive coverage of this dynamic field.
 Each volume probes the key elements of law, the essential concepts, and the latest research through concise, structured entries written by international experts.
 Each entry includes an extensive bibliography as a starting point for further reading.
 The mix of authoritative commentary and insightful discussion will make this an essential tool for research and teaching, as well as a valuable resource for professionals and policymakers.
 The concise and accessible chapters provide an international scope and detailed bibliographies that allow readers to explore issues in depth.
 Topics include: the role of treaties, common law tools, rulemaking, access to information, regulatory structures, market-based and trading mechanisms, monitoring and reporting, voluntary programs and private regulation, environmental impact analysis, public engagement and environmental justice, administrative and judicial review, and the role of environmental courts and tribunals.

 Legal Issues on Climate Change and International Trade Law by